Mark Sloan (curator)

 Mark Sloan (born 1957) is an American artist, curator, author, and museum director.

-Life and work
+Early life and education

 Mark Sloan was born in Durham, North Carolina, and grew up in Chapel Hill, North Carolina.
 Sloan holds a B.A. in Interdisciplinary Studies from the University of Richmond (1980) and a Master of Fine Arts degree from Virginia Commonwealth University (1984).

+Artist

 As an artist, Sloan's work has been exhibited at the Grand Palais in Paris; the Photographic Resource Center at Boston University; Southeastern Center for Contemporary Art in Winston-Salem, North Carolina; the Harvard Museum of Natural History; the American Philosophical Society in Philadelphia; the High Museum in Atlanta; and the United States National Academy of Sciences.

+Sloan's assemblage photographs illustrate Rarest of the Rare: Stories Behind the Treasures at the Harvard Museum of Natural History, with writer Nancy Pick and a foreword by E.O.
+Wilson.
+This was reviewed by NPR and selected as one of the top science books of 2004 by Discover magazine.
+Wired showed Sloan's photography in conjunction with an exhibit at National Academy of Sciences in Washington, D.C.